-Whole grains have been consumed for tens of thousands of years (1).
+People have consumed whole grains for at least tens of thousands of years (1).

 But many modern diets, such as the paleo diet, claim that eating grains is bad for your health.

-While refined grains are definitely linked to health problems like obesity and inflammation, whole grains are another story.
+While a high intake of refined grains is definitely linked to health problems like obesity and inflammation, whole grains are another story.

 There are legitimate health benefits to eating whole grains, including a lower risk of diabetes, heart disease and high blood pressure.